 Is your child:

-As the Parent Liaison at Easterseals DuPage & Fox Valley, Cara Long can tell you first-hand that these aren't easy transitions!
-They are filled with so many unknowns and questions that at times you just want to say thanks but no thanks!
-She thought that it would be helpful to share some information in an effort to dispel the myths about the transition from Early Intervention to Early Childhood.
+Our Mental Health & Family Support team at Easterseals DuPage & Fox Valley can tell you first-hand that these aren't easy transitions!
+They are filled with so many unknowns and questions that at times you just want to say- thanks but no thanks!
+We have information to dispel the myths about the transition from Early Intervention to Early Childhood and empower you through the many transitions as your child grows.

 So, how do you make your transition experience better?
 There is a simple answer to that question – the more you know and understand the process, the easier it will be.